 This is my students’ favorite.
 Of course, you’ll want to pre-approve it, because some kids just can’t sit together, but they love to have some control.

 c.
 Game time – class incentive

 Once a month (I always do the first Friday of the month) I build in 20 minutes of game time.
 Students can play my board games (not always French-related) with their friends, and I have a carpet and floor pillows that make it feel even homier.
 I do this when a certain percentage of the class is making a solid effort to stay in the target language.
 Classes that don’t qualify will probably still get a game that day, but it is my pick, and it is definitely educational.

+I hope these tips will help you find some effective ways to get your students speaking French.
 What are your success stories for keeping it in the target language?
 Please comment below!